The J R Miller Co – A Watertown, N.Y. Shopping Landmark For 123 Years!

 Mr. Leon managed the store until he was succeeded by his song, Kenneth, in the early 1980s.
 The Gouverneur store, the last of the satellite stores, closed in January 1990.
 The Public Square branch of the company closed in January 1991.

-1991 would mark the end of a 138 year operation, one of the longest the likes of the city of Watertown has experienced.
-In fact, to give some perspective, the J R Miller’s establishment occurred while Watertown was still a village.
+1991 would mark the end of a 123-year operation, one of the longest the city of Watertown has experienced.
+In fact, to give some perspective, J R Miller’s establishment occurred while Watertown was still a village.

 Did You Know?

-James R. Miller’s homestead was an elaborately-detailed historic brick home built for him in 1880 (though some references note 1888) at 154 Ten Eyck Street complete with grand staircase, hand-carved wood paneled walls, library, carriage house and topped with a square cupola which were popular for its era.
-Click the above link to see interior and exterior photos one of the historic houses of Watertown.
+James R. Miller’s homestead was an elaborately-detailed historic brick home built for him in 1880 (though some references note 1888) at 154 Ten Eyck Street, complete with a grand staircase, hand-carved wood-paneled walls, library, carriage house and topped with a square cupola which was popular for its era.
+Click the above link to see interior and exterior photos of one of Watertown’s historic houses.